steinwurf/kodo-ns3-examples/README.rst

 **Warning:** If you install the kodo ns-3 examples again with this command::

   cd ~/kodo-ns3-examples
-  python waf build install --destdir="~/ns-3-dev/examples/kodo"
+  python3 waf build install --destdir="~/ns-3-dev/examples/kodo"

 then the example source files and the wscript will be overwritten in the ``~/ns-3-dev/examples/kodo`` folder, so it is recommended to create a backup if you modified any of these files.